Community#

 npm run dev

-This will listen to any changes made in the python and javascript sides of the widget.
-You can live-develop in a notebook application and your changes will be affected on kernel restarts.
+As long as the terminal is open, this will listen to any changes made in the python and javascript sides of the widget.
+You can live-develop and test in a notebook.
+Your changes will be applied on kernel restarts.

-We use pre-commit with Ruff for formatting the python files, and husky with prettier for the other files.
-This means than before accepting you commits, you’ll see if any change is needed.
-If it is the case, apply the requested changes, git add the files again, and attempt to commit until all the checks pass.
+We use Ruff for formatting the python files, and husky with prettier for the other files.
+These linters are installed as git hooks that will be run at the pre-commit stage.
+It means that your commits will not pass with violations to Ruff or prettier rules.
+If one of your commits is rejected, simply apply the requested changes, git add the files again, and attempt to commit again until all the checks pass.

 Running the tests#